 (I have a how-to for two Japanese hand-held loop braids, along with links to more information, in a post called Kute-Uchi, and more about ancient Peruvian loop braiding in Rodrick Owen and the Braids of the Mummies, which includes photos of hand-held loop braiding with a braid of over 60 loops near the bottom of the page.)

-In areas where hand-held loop braiding was practiced, it most probably never replaced fingerloop braiding for braids of fewer than 10 or so loops.
-Hand-held loops are a way to manage greater numbers of loops, and also to make braids of four layers.
-For braids of fewer loops, finger-held loop braiding has definite advantages over hand-held loop braiding: the individual loops are easier to keep track of, braiding moves can be more automatic, and loops of slightly different lengths are easier to tension evenly, since fingers can adjust independently to hold loops of slightly different lengths at the same tension.
-(Even if all the loops in a braid start out fairly equal in length, they can sometimes become slightly different in length during the process of braiding.
-In certain braids this is inevitable).
+In areas where hand-held loop braiding was practiced, it most probably never replaced fingerloop braiding for simple braids of fewer than 8 to 10 loops.
+My Kute-uchi tutorial introduces the technique with a 5-loop square braid just as an easier introduction to hand-held loops, but according to Masako Kinoshita, Japanese braiders in the past would have used finger-held loops for this braid.
+For braids of fewer loops, finger-held loops have definite advantages over hand-held loops: the individual loops are easier to keep track of, braiding moves can be more automatic, and loops of slightly different lengths are easier to tension evenly, since fingers can adjust independently to hold loops of slightly different lengths at the same tension.

 Team loop braiding/ multi-braider loop braiding